 We first present the numerical results for both the one- and two-dimensional model using some typical parameters.
-For the two-dimensional model, the exact steady state probability solutions (discussed in Section 4.1) are used.
-Figures 4(a) and 4(b) show the average total cost as the probability of moving is varied from 0.001 to 0.5.
+For the two-dimensional model, the exact steady state probability solutions (discussed in section 4.1) are used.
+Figs. 7(a) and 7(b) show the average total cost as the probability of moving is varied from 0.001 to 0.5.
 The call arrival probability, location update cost and paging cost are fixed at 0.01, 100 and 1, respectively.
-We consider three maximum paging delay bounds (1,2 and 3 polling cycles, respectively) as well as the case of unconstrained delay.
+We consider three maximum paging delay bounds (1, 2 and 3 polling cycles, respectively) as well as the case of unconstrained delay.
 In all cases, the average total cost increases as the probability of moving increases.
 The cost is the highest when the maximum paging delay is 1 polling cycle.
-As the maximum paging delay increases, the average total cost drops The reduction in cost is significant even for a maximum paging delay of only 2 polling cycles.
-Figures 5(a) and 5(b) present similar results for the one- and two-dimensional models, respectively.
+As the maximum paging delay increases, the average total cost drops.
+The reduction in cost is significant even for a maximum paging delay of only 2 polling cycles.
+Figs. 8(a) and 8(b) present similar results for the one- and two-dimensional models. respectively.
 However, the probability of moving is fixed at 0.05 and the call arrival probability is varied between 0.001 and 0.1.
 The average total cost increases as the call arrival probability increases.
 Discontinuities appear in some curves due to the sudden changes in the optimal threshold distances.
-As in the case of Figures 4(a) and 4(b), the average total cost decreases as the maximum paging delay increases.
+As in the case of Figs. 7(a) and 7(b), the average total cost decreases as the maximum paging delay increases.
 The decrease is more significant when the maximum paging delay increases from 1 to 2 polling cycles than from 2 to 3 polling cycles.
 This demonstrates that a large maximum paging delay is not necessary to obtain significant reduction in cost.
 In most cases, the average total costs are very close to the minimum value (when there is no paging delay bound) when a maximum paging delay of 3 polling cycles is used.

-Table 1 shows the optimal threshold distances and the associated average total cost values for the one-
+Table 1 shows the optimal threshold distances and the associated average total cost values for the onedimensional model as the location update cost varies.